MicrosoftDocs/visualstudio-docs/docs/deployment/tutorial-import-publish-settings-and-deploy.md

 These steps apply to ASP.NET, ASP.NET Core, and .NET Core apps in Visual Studio.

+A publish settings file is different than a publishing profile created in Visual Studio.
+A publish settings file is created by IIS or Azure App Service (or it can be manually created), and then imported into Visual Studio.

 > [!NOTE]
-> A publish settings file is different than a publishing profile created in Visual Studio.
-A publish settings file is created by IIS or Azure App Service, or it can be manually generated, and then imported into Visual Studio.
-If you just need to copy a Visual Studio publishing profile (\*.pubxml file), you can find the publishing profile, *\<profilename\>.pubxml*, in the *\\<projectname\>\Properties\PublishProfiles* folder for managed project types.
+> If you just need to copy a Visual Studio publishing profile (\*.pubxml file), you can find the publishing profile, *\<profilename\>.pubxml*, in the *\\<projectname\>\Properties\PublishProfiles* folder for managed project types.
 For websites, look under the *\App_Data* folder.
 The publishing profiles are MSBuild xml files.
-You can copy these profiles from one version of Visual Studio to another
+You can copy these profiles from one installation of Visual Studio to another.

 ## Prerequisites